Certain ports must be opened on the firewall for View Connection Server instances and security servers.

 |Standard, replica, and security server|

-After the initial connection to View is made, the Web browser or client device connects to the Blast Secure Gateway on TCP port 8443.
+After the initial connection to View is made, the Web browser on a client device connects to the Blast Secure Gateway on TCP port 8443.
 The Blast Secure Gateway must be enabled on a security server or View Connection Server instance to allow this second connection to take place.

 |HTTPS||TCP 8472||Standard and replica